 Merle Australian Labradoodles, what are they?

 Merle is a color, a genetic pattern that can appear in a dog’s coat coloring.
+There are many color variations in the merle coat, chocolate, red, blue, parti and phantom are some common colors we produce.
+The merle coloring in the Australian Labradoodle came from the Cocker Spaniel and the Poodle lines.
 The true Australian Labradoodle was designed in the 1970s for the purpose of providing a service and therapy dog to families that suffer from illness or allergies.
 The breed is allergy-friendly they produce little to no dander, however, some individuals are allergic to the saliva a dog produces.
-The Australian Labradoodle has been renamed by the founders who developed this wonderful breed.
-The Australian Labradoodle is now being called the Australian Cobberdog.

 In the late 1970’s the Guide Dog Association of Australia set out to produce a non-shedding dog suitable for service training.
 Mr. Wally Cochran was the driving force behind this program, and the goal was to produce a non-shedding guide dog.
 The Australian Labradoodle is a cross between six AKC bred dogs the Lab, Poodle, Irish Water Spaniel, English, and American Cocker Spaniel and the Irish Soft Coated Wheaten.
 The diversity of these bloodlines have the potential to safeguard the breed from genetic health problems of inbreeding.